 The University of Amsterdam (UvA) spin-off Scyfer helps companies maximise value of big data with machine predictive analytics techniques.
 After analysing big data for regional companies such as ING, ANWB, Northern Gas Networks, NOS and Sound Intelligence, Scyfer has recently started a collaboration with a multinational steel-making company Tata Steel.
 Another ACE Incubator’s in-house startup - CTcue- works on matching patient data with clinical trial criteria, allowing doctors and hospitals to quickly find suitable patients.
 Sponsored by five pharmaceutical companies, CTcue now works with five hospitals in the Netherlands and is setting up a branch in the United Kingdom.

 Alumni networkWith more and more startups scaling up, ACE Incubator’s alumni network grows each year.
 One of accelerator’s most successful alumnus - Lumicks – is building a revolutionary device that helps biologists see the molecular interactions at a single molecule level.
 With this technology promising to shed light on cancer and Alzheimer's, the major scientific institutions showed their interest to acquire the innovative device.

 The road from academia to entrepreneurship

-Twice a year ACE Incubator selects the ten most promising startups for an intensive and long term business support program.
-Only last year the accelerator received over 100 applications from ambitious MSc students, researchers, senior scientists and technology experts who wanted to commercialise their innovations.
-Upon joining the accelerator each startup receives supervision that is tailored to their needs and gets an access to professional services and a network of experienced mentors.
+Twice a year ACE Incubator selects the ten most promising startups for an intensive incubation programme.
+Upon joining the accelerator each startup receives support that is tailored to their needs and gets an access to professional services and a network of experienced mentors.
 Most fascinating perhaps, is how the startups grow to be a vibrant entrepreneurial community and learn from each other how to build a high growth company.